 Aside from its physical beauty, Buenos Aires is also known for its preeminent position in the Argentine economy.
 The city is home to several thriving industries like oil refining, textile production, metal works, chemicals and automobile manufacturing though it also has a strong services sector wherein advertising, financial services, and the hospitality industry play a prominent role.
 Agriculture and cattle farming are extremely important sectors in the Argentinean economy and accordingly Buenos Aires has a thriving food production and processing industry which processes and exports the dairy, meat, grain, tobacco, wool, leather products and fine Malbec wines which are produced in various parts of Argentina.
 Much of this hectic business activity is conducted in a central area of Buenos Aires which is known as the Microcentro.

 Aside from its economic and commercial significance, Buenos Aires also enjoys a reputation as a global center for the arts and culture.
-Buenos Aires is in fact renowned the world over as the birth place of the dance form known as ‘the Tango’ and the city has several schools where visitors can study this energetic but graceful dance form.
-Additionally the city is also known for its many landmarks like its world famous zoo, its botanic gardens and fantastic museums like the Museo Nacional De Belles Artes, the Museo Nacional de Arte Decorativo, the Museo de Arte Latinoamericano de Buenos Aires/Colleccion Constantini( MALBA) amongst others.
+Buenos Aires is, in fact, renowned the world over as the birthplace of the dance form known as ‘the Tango’ and the city has several schools where visitors can study this energetic but graceful dance form.
+Additionally, the city is also known for its many landmarks like its world famous zoo, its botanic gardens and fantastic museums like the Museo Nacional De Belles Artes, the Museo Nacional de Arte Decorativo, the Museo de Arte Latinoamericano de Buenos Aires/Collection Constantini( MALBA) amongst others.

 to avail of the many attractive fares and deals that it has to offer.